-In this edition the "Numbers in regions" material has been presented in a section of its own, and this is the most challenging part of the problem solving questions.
+We have added a new Section E (Numbers in regions), as this is the most challenging part of the problem solving questions.
 It also gives students a chance to realise that we have made a conceptual shift from considering the elements of regions of a Venn diagram, to considering the number of elements in regions of a Venn diagram.